HIS WOODEN WEDDING

 Viewed at Cinema Jolly (Il Cinema Ritrovato, Bologna) with Donald Sosin at the digital piano, 27 June 2015

 AA: Revisited four short comedies directed by Leo McCarey for Hal Roach.
-There are those among us who find that McCarey was already at his best in these late silent comedies, and certainly they are perfect in many ways: in their sense of character, rhythm, and timing.
+There are those among us who find that McCarey was already at his best in these late silent comedies, and certainly they are perfect in many ways: in the sense of character, rhythm, and timing.
 They are carefully designed yet there is a feeling of spontaneity and improvisation.
 Liberty is a contender for the funniest film ever made.

 McCarey's mastery as a comedy director was based on his understanding of the character, the comedian.
 The stories, the situations, and the gags are funny, but even more prominently, McCarey's films are character-driven.
 He is never in a hurry to forward the plot when there are more juicy nuances to be discovered in the character's reactions.